Intelligent Highway

 Freight Logistics

-Currently, there is no real discrimination, or recognition, of different vehicles on the highway, the exceptions being; emergency vehicles, high priority police routes, bus lanes, abnormal loads, cycle lanes and pedestrian facilities, which are all in conflict with general traffic.
+Currently, there is no real discrimination, or recognition, of different vehicles on the highway, exceptions being; emergency vehicles, high priority police routes, bus lanes, abnormal loads, cycle lanes and pedestrian facilities, which are all in conflict with general traffic.

 Bus lanes can reduce link capacity if simply applied within the general network and can increase overall congestion and emissions.
 Some cities have reduced or removed bus lanes to improve capacity since the predicted migration from car to 'reliable' bus was over estimated.
 To encourage change of travel habits, the entire journey must be included in the solution; electricity, water and humans tend to follow the path of least resistance.
 Mobility as a Service (MaaS) provides greater potential for the future of personal transport.